nima-tf/tiles-website/README.md

 ## Technical Debt

-- sign in/up button issue on the landing page when already logged in
+- When on Landing page and already signed in, the sign in/up buttons need to properly disapear
+- In the Conversation page, the entered question needs proper spacing
+- In the Conversation page, avatar and text in the conversation cards need proper alignment